The King and the Carpark - Historic Leicester Day Walk

 Given the size of the group, I can't assume everyone will fit in a single lunch venue, so let me know separately by message or in the comments below if you're keen on the pub option.

-For those who’d prefer to bring their lunch there’s a nice park (and plenty of other pubs) close by.
+For those who’d prefer to bring their lunch there’s a nice park (and plenty of other pubs for a pint) close by.